nsmsn/personal-site-v2/src/about/index.md

 ## About this website

 This is my personal website.
-I use this as my place to experiment and try things out.
-I tinker with this site’s writing, design, and code as I feel motivated, mainly during evenings and weekends.
+I registered the domain name in 2008 and renew it at the end of each year as a small gift to myself.
+I tinker with this site’s writing, design, and code as I learn new things and feel motivated, mainly during evenings and weekends.

 <strong><a href="https://themarkup.org/blacklight?url=nicksimson.com">This website does not track you.</a></strong> There are no third-party cookies here, and your data isn’t collected when using this site.